dandi/handbook/docs/11_view.md

 Any file in the `Dandiset` has a download icon
 You can click this icon to download a file to your device where you are browsing or right click to get the download URL of the file.
-In addition there is an info icon that leads to full asset metadata.
+In addition, there is an info icon that leads to full asset metadata.
 Some files also have a link to external services that can open the file. *Note:* that these services often have size limits and hence are activated only for appropriately sized files.

 ## My Dandisets
-If you are a registered user and you log in, you will also see `My Dandisets` tab:
+If you log in as a registered user, you will also see `My Dandisets` tab:

 <img
 src="../img/my_dandiset.png"